Where is the word Catholic found in the bible?

 One example of this in scripture is when Mathias was chosen to replace the apostle Judas who died, you can read that in Acts 1:12-26.

 Jumping ahead about 30-50 years after the book of Acts was written, talking about around the year 110-120 A.D.
-We read in a Letter to the Smyrnaeans written by Ignatius who was as already established, Bishop of Antioch.
+We read in a Letter to the Smyrnaeans written by Ignatius who was already established as Bishop of Antioch.

 "Wherever the bishop appear, there let the multitude be; even as wherever Christ Jesus is, there is the Catholic Church.
 It is not lawful either to baptize, or to hold a love-feast without the consent of the bishop; but whatsoever he shall approve of, that also is well pleasing unto God, to the end that whatever is done may be safe and sure."